Traveling spatially localized convective structures in an inclined porous medium: Spatial eigenvalues and spatially localized structures

 Figure~\ref{fig:spaeigfit} compares the temperature profiles obtained in DNS with the tail structure predicted from the spatial eigenvalues.
 In the case of oscillatory tails, we present the spatial eigenvalue prediction as a function of the form $T(x, z=0.5) = \gamma e^{{\rm Re}(\lambda_i) x} \cos({\rm Im}(\lambda_i) x+\theta)$, where $\lambda_i$ ($i=1,3$) is the dominant complex spatial eigenvalue, and the parameters $\gamma$ and $\theta$ are determined by fitting this function to the DNS results.
 In the case of monotonic tails, a function of the form $T(x, z=0.5) = \alpha e^{\lambda_2 x}$ is used instead, where $\lambda_2$ is the dominant real spatial eigenvalue and $\alpha$ is determined by fitting.
 As shown in Fig.~\ref{fig:spaeigfit}, the midplane temperature profiles predicted by the spatial eigenvalues agree well with profiles obtained from the DNS results.
 We mention that hybrid configurations with both monotonic and oscillatory exponential tails, similar to those found here for $\kappa>\kappa_c$, have also been found in other systems, including the Kuramoto-Sivashinsky equation \cite{kawahara1988pulse} describing a falling liquid film \cite{kalliadasis2007thin}.

 Furthermore, to quantitatively validate the spatial eigenvalue prediction, we can measure the spatial growth/decay rate of both oscillatory and monotonic tails and measure the wave number of the oscillatory tail by fitting the DNS result.
 For the oscillatory tail, we measure the average separation between local maxima representing wavelength $\ell$ leading to wave number $k = \frac{2\pi}{\ell}$.
 The growth/decay rates $\beta$ of the oscillatory tails are obtained by fitting the discrete set of these local maxima to $T(x,z=0.5)=\alpha e^{\beta_i x}$ ($i=1,3$).
-The downslope tails are characterized by $\beta_1>0$, while $\beta_3<0$ in the upslope tail, cf., Fig.~\ref{fig:spaeigfit}.
+The downslope tails are characterized by $\beta_1>0$, while $\beta_3<0$ in the upslope tail, cf. Fig.~\ref{fig:spaeigfit}.
 The monotonic tail is directly fitted with the function $T(x,z=0.5)=\alpha e^{\beta_2 x}$ to obtain the spatial growth rate $\beta_2>0$ of the downslope tail.

 Tables \ref{tab:table1} and \ref{tab:table2} compare quantitatively the spatial eigenvalue predictions against the spatial growth rate and wave number obtained from DNS of a single-pulse structure at $\kappa=0.2$ in domains of various sizes by the fitting procedure described above.
-Here, we can see that spatial eigenvalue prediction approaches the DNS results, with very good agreement for larger domain sizes, while the DNS fitted results are approximately independent of the domain size.
-The dependence of the spatial eigenvalue results on domain size is due to changes in the drift velocity $c$ obtained by fitting from DNS; see Table \ref{tab:table1}.
-As shown in Sec.~\ref{sec:section3}, the domain size in simulations has a significant impact on the drift velocity of traveling localized structures.
-Therefore, as the domain size $L_x$ increases, the drift velocities measured in DNS reflect better and better its behavior in an infinite domain, leading to a more accurate spatial eigenvalue prediction.
+Here, we can see that the spatial eigenvalue prediction approaches the DNS results, with very good agreement for larger domain sizes, where the fitted DNS results become independent of the domain size.
+In particular, $\beta_2$ and $\beta_3$ in Tables \ref{tab:table1} and \ref{tab:table2} are almost independent of $L_x$ when the domain size $L_x\geq 40$, for which the tail profiles have decayed to machine precision (double precision here).
+For example, we find $e^{\beta_3L_x}=1.25\times 10^{-47}$ and $e^{-\beta_2L_x}=1.29\times 10^{-22}$ when $\beta_3=-1.35$, $\beta_2=0.63$, and $L_x=80$.